Magic Johnson joins bid to buy Dodgers

 Johnson, the longtime Los Angeles Lakers superstar and former part-owner of the NBA club, is partnering with former Atlanta Braves executive Stan Kasten and wealthy investor Mark Walter in the upcoming auction for the Dodgers, who filed for bankruptcy protection in June.
-McCourt finally agreed last month to auction the team at an undetermined future date.
+McCourt finally agreed last month to auction the team.

-Johnson has joined a heavyweight group in what’s expected to be a tough competition for the Dodgers: Kasten is the former president of the Braves and Washington Nationals, while Walter is the CEO of a global financial services firm managing more than $125 billion in assets.
-Their organization will be called Guggenheim Baseball Management, and Walter’s vast financial resources could put the group up front in the bidding.
+Johnson has joined a heavyweight group in what's expected to be a tough competition for the Dodgers: Kasten is a former president of the Braves and Washington Nationals, and Walter is CEO of a global financial services firm managing more than $125 billion in assets.
+Their organization will be called Guggenheim Baseball Management.